Driving us batty! Bat droppings leave us 'demoralised', say villagers

 Yet after years of misery, hope may now be in sight - for a project to protect historic churches while safeguarding the symbols of Halloween might be about find a win-win solution.

-The Bat Conservation Trust, which is leading the project, is currently working with churches in Wetherden and Wetheringsett to conduct bat surveys and find out what the long-term answer is.
+Natural England, which is leading the project, is currently working with the Bat Conservation Project and churches in Wetherden and Wetheringsett to conduct bat surveys and find out what the long-term answer is.

 If it works, the solutions could be rolled out to other holy buildings - for 60% of medieval churches are believed to experience the problem.